 We looked at each other after several bites of these pork chops and agreed that this is the best homemade meal we've ever made!
 I'd pay big bucks at a restaurant for this.

-It was much easier than I ever thought and we will definitely keep this in our menu rotation.
+Oven-Roasted Rack of Pork is much easier than I ever thought and we'll definitely keep this in our menu rotation.
 If you can't find the pork racks at Costco (sometimes they're seasonal), ask your butcher to special order or try Central Market.